Empire Rose

-In 1988, Empire Rose won the Mackinnon Stakes on Saturday 29 October, then made her third attempt at the "two-miler" on the following Tuesday, November the 1st.
+The following year Empire Rose won the Mackinnon Stakes on Saturday 29 October, then made her third attempt at the “Race that stops two nations” in the 1988 Melbourne Cup on the following Tuesday, November the 1st.
 Young rider Tony Allan had the mare handily placed all the way and she led the big field around the home turn.
 Despite a flashing finish from Natski, Empire Rose refused to give in, winning by a short head on the line.
 Natski's rump was actually ahead of hers, highlighting her large size.
 She was given a rousing reception for her win, given it was the first time a mare had won the race in 23 years - the last being the New Zealander Light Fingers.

 In 1989 Empire Rose won the Trentham Stakes.
 Later that year as a seven-year-old, Empire Rose finished 3rd in the Cox Plate behind Almaarad and Stylish Century followed by a 5th in the Mackinnon Stakes behind Horlicks.
-She then started favourite but struggled to 15th in the Melbourne Cup won by Tawrrific, and was retired to stud.
+She then started favourite but struggled to 15th in the 1989 Melbourne Cup won by Tawrrific, and was retired to stud.

 On 12 March 2002 Empire Rose was euthanized at her birthplace and home, Whakanui Stud, in Hamilton, New Zealand, due to deteriorating health and an incurable foot problem.

 During her racing career, Empire Rose was often ridden in training work by Sheila Laxon, the then wife of trainer Laurie Laxon.
-Sheila Laxon went on to become a successful licensed trainer in her own right, training Ethereal to win the 2001 Caulfield Cup-Melbourne Cup double.
+Sheila Laxon went on to become a successful licensed trainer in her own right, training Ethereal to win the 2001 Caulfield Cup-Melbourne Cup double and she co-trained Knight's Choice, winner of the 2024 Melbourne Cup.